idominikosgr/VibeKit-VDK-CLI/README.md

 ### 🔄 Changed

-- Project renamed from DevRules to CodePilotRules
+- Project renamed from DevRules to Vibe Coding Rules

 - Reorganized directory structure from `.cursor/rules/` to `.ai/rules/`